SwissClinicalTrialOrganisation/secuTrial_recipes/create_randomization_list/README.md

 Frequently clinical trials intend to compare the differences between two treatment types.
-Different treatments need to assigned to study patients randomly.
-The following R code snipped shows how a simple randomization list of 100 unique "Verum" and 100 unique "Placebo" entries can be generated.
+Different treatments need to be assigned to study patients randomly.
+The following R code snippet shows how a simple randomization list of 100 unique "Verum" and 100 unique "Placebo" entries can be generated.

 ``` r